Government Nizamia Tibbi College

 Government Nizamia Tibbi College is a unani medicine college located in Hyderabad, Telangana, India.

+There is a college which is a substitution of the hospital.
+Most of the medicines prepared for treatment which made from medicinal herbs.
+The college offers one bachelor's course i.e., BUMS Bachelor of unani medicine and surgery.
+Apart from which, the college also offers MD courses for post graduation.

 History

 The college has history dating back to 1810.
-It was started by an Afghan scholar, Sajida Begum Masjid.
+It was started by an Afghan scholar, Sajida Begum Majid.
+Later, it was renovated and developed in 1938 by the seventh Nizam, Mir Osman Ali Khan.

 The College

-Government Nizamia Tibbi College is located at Charminar, Hyderabad, 500002, Telangana, India.
+Government Nizamia Tibbi College is located at Charminar, Hyderabad.
 The college is affiliated to KNR University of Health Sciences, Telangana, India.

 Programmes

-The Main Undergraduate course offered at the college is BUMS (Bachelor of Unani Medicine and Surgery) course.
+The main undergraduate course offered at the college is BUMS (Bachelor of Unani Medicine and Surgery) course.
 In addition the college also offers Postgraduate (MD) course.